Approximation and generalization properties of the random projection classification method: Introduction

-Considering the simplicity of our thresholding after random projection classification method, Occam's razor principle suggests that such a classifier should be used for any training dataset that can be well classified after a random projection, as one expects the resulting classifier to generalize well.
+Considering the simplicity of the thresholding after random projection classification meth\-od, Occam's razor principle suggests that such a classifier should be used for any training dataset that can be well classified after a random projection, as one expects the resulting classifier to generalize well.
 The first part of this paper quantifies the reason why, by showing how the simplicity of this classification method is related to a low probability of classification error.
 Specifically, Theorem \ref{ntarpgeneralizationterm} provides an upper bound on the likely difference between the training error and the population error, in terms of the size of the training set $N$ and the number of projections $n$.
 This bound is expressed independently of the space dimension, independently of $k$, and is lower than that for a non-random linear classifier in the dimension of the extended feature space.
 In Corollary \ref{bound_on_expectation} we provide a similar bound for the expectation of the magnitude of the generalization gap and in Theorem \ref{our_chaining_result} we strengthen our results by applying chaining technique.
-For extremely large number of samples $N$ this bound compares very favorably to the bound for any family of classifiers with a VC dimension larger than $O(\ln(n))$.
-For reasonably large $N$, our classifier has better generalization properties than ones with VC dimension of order $O(\ln(n)/\ln(N))$.
-The topic of this section is similar to the one in \cite{durrant_kaban}.
-Our main focus is different though: we concentrate on providing a bound for the population error based on the training error after random projection, while in \cite{durrant_kaban} the baseline is the training error of the optimal classifier in the original space.
-Unlike the bound in \cite{durrant_kaban}, our bound is useful for the extreme case of one-dimensional projections, without adding sparsity or separability conditions on the data.
+For an extremely large number of samples $N$ this bound compares very favorably to the bound for any family of classifiers with a VC dimension larger than $O(\ln(n))$.
+For reasonably large $N$, the classifier we consider has better generalization properties than ones with VC dimension of order $O(\ln(n)/\ln(N))$.

+In section \ref{experiments} we supported our theoretical results by a set of experiments.
+We compared the generalization gap of the method of thresholding after random projection and other classification methods: logistic regression, linear SVM and SVM with Gaussian kernel on a high-dimensional synthetic dataset.
+We also compared the performance of thresholding after random projection on different classification tasks on a real dataset of images that represent digits.